Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Professional license: Certain services, such as barbershops, accountants, salons, and others, must be licensed.

-• Sales tax permit: In order to sell products and certain services, a sales tax permit from the Rhode Island Division of Taxation will be necessary.
+• Sales tax permit: Rhode Island sales tax permit from the Rhode Island Division of Taxation is necessary to sell products and certain services.

 File the Rhode Island LLC Annual Report

-Each year, LLCs are required to file the Limited Liability Company Annual Report with the Rhode Island Department of State.
-The filing fee for the annual report is $50 and is due each year between September 1 and November 1.
+Every Limited Liability Company must file the Rhode Island LLC Annual Report with the Rhode Island Department of State each year.
+The filing fee is $50 and is due between September 1 and November 1.

 Rhode Island LLC FAQs